 They swarm about the stove talking nonstop, never bumping or stepping on each others toes all the time finishing each others sentences.
 It sounds as if 20 people are talking at once and looks as if a game of musical chairs is being played without chairs.
 Each dish they cook hearkens back to a time and place before we were born, back when the tribe of The Sisters was united under the same roof, around the same stove stirring the same pot.

-Rori is not a part of the tribe in the same way as Mary, Cathleen, Aileen and my Mother – Ann are.
+Holly is not a part of the tribe in the same way as the other sisters are.
 She had a breakdown some years back, but even before that she was somewhat apart from The Sisters.
 The wages of a tough childhood sometimes don’t pay out until much later in life.
-The Sisters still care for her, Cathleen works tirelessly to shepherd her through the disconnected islands of her life.
-Of course their brother Ed is not invited to the kitchen cabals, he’s a boy like me.
+The Sisters still care for her, working tirelessly to shepherd her through the disconnected islands of her life.
+Of course their brother Ed is not invited to the kitchen cabals either, he’s a boy like me.

 Every recipe they talk about evokes at least a few stories, usually the names sound like characters from Grimms Fairy Tales.
 “Remember that Christmas we got the white carpet in honor of Big Thea’s visit?
 Dad worked so hard on the turkey – and then the chimney caught fire.”
 Inevitably the story ends in a tragedy that returned the family back to its natural working class state of struggle.